 'Stable isotopes and the noncarbonaceous derivation of ureilites, in common with nearly all differentiated planetary materials'

-Compared to the highly reduced, metal-rich, low-FeO group of chondrites designated 'HH chondrites', silicates in NWA 5492 and GRO 95551 are much more reduced and have a lower Ni content in metal.
-Such extensive reduction features preclude them from being the precursor material of the HH chondrites or silicates in IIE irons (Humayun and Weisberg, 2012; Weisberg et al., 2015).
+By comparison to the highly-reduced, low-FeO, metal-rich group of chondrites, and to the highly-reduced, metal-rich, chondrites designated 'HH chondrites', the latter considered by some to be the parental source of IIE irons (e.g., J. T. Wason, 2017), the silicates in NWA 5492 and GRO 95551 are much more reduced and have a lower Ni content in metal.
+Such extensive reduction features preclude them from being the precursor material of either of these groups (Humayun and Weisberg, 2012; Weisberg et al., 2015).
+A range of shock levels (S1 to S35) for NWA 5492 has been reported by different investigators utilizing different samples; the observation of S1 might be attributable to post-shock annealing (Weisberg et al., 2015); features in GRO 95551 are consistent with shock stage S3.
 The CRE age of NWA 5492 is ~8 m.y.
-(Friend et al., 2011).
+(3He, 21Ne, and 38Ar; Friend et al., 2011).